SNOMED-Documents/snomedct-uri-standard/2 snomed-ct-uri-space/2.6 uris-for-properties/README.md

-# URI Standard : 2.6 URIs for Properties
+# 2.6 URIs for Properties

 # Background